andrew-gordon/ChunkyMonkey/README.md

 	- Expand the Analyzers node.
 	- Expand the ChunkyMonkey.CodeGenerator node.
 	- Expand the ChunkyMonkey.CodeGenerator.ChunkyMonkeyGenerator node.
 	- Now you will see the generated partial classes, each containing the `Chunk` and `MergeChunks` methods.
-The generated classes are called `<ClassName>_Chunked.g.cs`
+The generated classes are called `<ClassName>_Chunk.g.cs`

 5. The output for the above Person class would be a file called `Person_Chunked.g.cs`: